taituo/talktomegoose/docs/templates/fastapi.md

   template additions should land without matching verification.
 - Integrate the standard mission loop: `make test-unit` before coding and `make verify` before merge.
 Rooster will block changes that skip these steps.
+- Pair this backend with the Next.js mission dashboard (see `docs/templates/mission-dashboard.md`) by exposing endpoints such as `/api/persona-events`, `/api/git-activity`, and `/api/merge-queue`.

 The template intentionally avoids UI boilerplate so teams can plug in whichever front-end or automation stack they prefer.